umati/create-react-app/docusaurus/docs/adding-custom-environment-variables.md

 set "REACT_APP_NOT_SECRET_CODE=abcdef" && npm start
 ```

-(Note: Quotes around the variable assignment are required to avoid a trailing whitespace.)
+(Note: Quotes around the variable assignment are required to avoid a trailing blanks.)

 ### Windows (Powershell)